mabuhay (interjection)§

 Used for telling someone that you wish them success.
 (MD)

-An exclamation that means long live or cheers.
+Grok: An exclamation that means long live or cheers.
 It is used to express good wishes, congratulations, or to celebrate someone or something.
 For example, you might hear Mabuhay ang Pilipinas! which translates to Long live the Philippines!
-It's a term often used in festive or patriotic contexts.
+It is a term often used in festive or patriotic contexts.
 (Grok)

 Note: Somewhat analogous to aloha.